Skip to main content

 define( 'WP_MEMORY_LIMIT', '256M' );

-This is usually located in the root hosting directory or on your WordPress install directory.
-In some cases the file will need to be generated from your hosting's cPanel or created manually in the WordPress install directory.
+This is usually located in the root hosting directory or in your WordPress install directory.
+Sometimes, the file must be generated from your hosting's cPanel or created manually in the WordPress install directory.

 memory_limit = 256M

-Note: Some hosting providers do not allow this value to be increased or they have a global value set and it would require special configuration.
-For these type of cases, best bet would be to reach out to the hosting provider support for assistance.
+Note: Some hosting providers do not allow this value to be increased, or they have a global value set, which would require a special configuration.
+For these cases, the best advice would be to contact your hosting provider support for assistance.

 Consider switching to Divi Hosting

 We partnered with our favorite WordPress hosts to create the best hosting solution for Divi.
-On Divi Hosting, the PHP limit is already sufficient, so you don't need to worry about receiving errors.
-Plus Divi Hosting comes with Divi pre-installed and activated automatically 😄
+The PHP limit is already sufficient on Divi Hosting, so you don't need to worry about receiving errors.
+Plus, Divi Hosting comes with Divi pre-installed and activated automatically.

 Did this answer your question?